 To set up moderation, go to Settings and then Discussion.

 Now you will receive an email notification for all comments.
-You can now approve, or not, every comment you get.
+You can now approve or trash every comment you get.

-Comments such as “Nice blog, sir” from a Gmail email address with numbers are prime candidates for the spam button.
+Comments such as “Nice blog, sir” from a Gmail address with numbers are prime candidates for the spam button.

-It is your blog, so you want to be in control and make sure that comments added on your blog posts add value and promote genuine conversation and interaction.
+It’s your blog, so you want to be in control and ensure that comments added to your blog posts add value and promote genuine conversation and interaction.

-A few minutes a couple of times a day is a wise time investment to maintain a high-quality standard for your blog and your visitors.
+A few minutes, a couple of times a day, is a wise investment to maintain a high-quality standard for your blog and visitors.

 On other blogging platforms, you will find similar tools.